 Different recipes call for different oven temperatures.
 Why is that?
 In short, salmon cooks differently depending on the size and temperature of the oven.
 You will see recipes ranging from baked salmon at 350° F to 450° F. Here’s the low down:

 - Smaller fillets (ones around 6 oz.) can withstand higher heat because they cook faster.
 A higher oven temperature for baked salmon will result in a moist, flaky filet.
 This recipe calls for the oven to be heated to 400 ° F and a cooking time of 12 minutes.
-A few other salmon recipes that call for a perfect 400 degrees is Dijon Baked Salmon, a classic Oven Baked Salmon, or Honey Garlic Butter Baked Salmon.

 - Thin salmon filets (about 3 oz.) can be baked at 450 ° F. This can even crisp the edges while producing a flaky and juicy salmon filet.